apollographql/apollo-client-nextjs/packages/nextjs/README.md

 > [!IMPORTANT]
 > Keep in mind that we don't recommend mixing data between Client Components and Server Components.
 Data fetched this way should be considered client data and never be referenced in your Server Components. `PreloadQuery` prevents mixing server data and client data by creating a separate `ApolloClient` instance using the `makeClient` function passed into `registerApolloClient`.

+> [!TIP]
+> If you are using `@defer`: `<PreloadQuery>` allows your deferred data to be streamed in chunk-by-chunk without any cutoff, just as if you would have made that same query in the browser.

 #### Usage with `useReadQuery`

 Just like using `useBackgroundQuery` with `useReadQuery` in place of `useSuspenseQuery` [to avoid request waterfalls](https://www.apollographql.com/docs/react/data/suspense#avoiding-request-waterfalls), you can also use `PreloadQuery` in combination with `useReadQuery` in Client Components to achieve a similar result.
 Use the render prop notation to get a `QueryRef` that you can pass to your Client Component: